 Internal Frame Backpack

-50-70 liters or 3,000-4,300 cubic inches (if you plan to do longer backpacking trips in the future, consider purchasing a pack that is towards the higher end of this range).
+65-85 liters or 4,000-5,100 cubic inches.
 Before purchasing a backpack, find your backpack size by measuring your torso length and your hips (instructions are available here).
 We recommend getting fitted at a store and trying on multiple packs.

-We will send every student a T-shirt prior to the trip.
+We will send every student an Basecamp T-shirt prior to the trip.
 Please wear this T-shirt to trip start.